SON OF A MAJOR LEAGUER

 - May 13-14, 2008: Terry missed a couple of games to be with family after Mary Ann Lang, the mother of Francona's wife, Jacque, succumbed to cancer.

 - 2004 World Series: Terry became the third manager in four years to win a World Series in his first year as a manager.
-The others were Bob Brenly (ARI) and Jack McKeon (FLA).
+The others were Bob Brenly (Arizona) and Jack McKeon (Florida).

 - March 5, 2015: Francona's red scooter that he rides around during training camp and to and from Progressive Field in downtown Cleveland during the regular season was wrecked recently by a team employee during a promotional video shoot.